Robert A. Snyder, Jr.

 - Author, 400 page chapter on Federal Income Tax for Clark Boardman Callaghan Specialty Practice Desk Library, Summer 1993.

 - Author, various articles on selected federal income taxation topics appearing in the Baltimore Business Journal, The Daily Record and the Maryland Bar Journal.

 - “Purchase and Sale of a Small Business,” MICPEL, October-November 1984.

 - Program Committee Chairman, Corporate Taxation, Fourth Annual Advanced Tax Institute, November 1984; Real Estate and Partnership Taxation, Twelfth Annual Advanced Tax Institute, November 1992 and Thirteenth Annual Advanced Tax Institute, November 1993.

 - Co-Author, “Negotiating Strategies When a Client Wants to Sell a Closely-Held Corporation,” Taxation for Accountants, August 1985 and Taxation for Lawyers, January/February 1986.

 - Various other federal income tax topics at various other forums including MSBA sponsored tax study groups; seminars to trade organizations; CPE lectures to accounting firms; presentations at MSBA annual meetings.

 Mr. Snyder has, for many years, been active at Second Presbyterian Church in Baltimore, Maryland, and has served as member of the board of trustees for 12 years.
 He has served as president for two years and been the chairman of the board for 11 years of the Country Club of Maryland, and was instrumental in organizing the membership in purchasing the Club in 1999.
-He is listed in Best Lawyers in America for tax law (Woodward and White) for the years 2002 through 2017 and in Maryland Super Lawyers for the years 2006 through 2015.
+He is listed in Best Lawyers in America for tax law (Woodward and White) for the years 2002 through 2019 and in Maryland Super Lawyers for the years 2006 through 2015, 2017 and 2019.